yogidevendra/docs/docs/dtmanage.md

 The User Profile page displays information about the current user, including their username, the authentication scheme being used, and the roles that the current user has.
 In addition, users can perform the following actions:

-- change password
+- Change password
-- change the default home page
+- Change the default home page
-- change the theme of the console
+- Change the theme of the console
-- restore the default options of the console
+- Restore the default options of the console

 ![User Profile](images/dtmanage/console-profile.png)